Course Outline

 Specific assumed prior knowledge and skills (where applicable)

-This course is part of a capstone experience in your final semester of study.
-You will use knowledge acquired in EDU717 Using Data for Learning, which will ideally be studied prior to or alongside EDU718 Teacher as Researcher, to inform the action research learning undertaken in this course.
-The learning gained from EDU717 Using Data for Learning and EDU718 Teacher as Researcher will culminate in practice in your final SPE, EDU720 Professional Experience: The Professional Teacher, where you will engage in practice-based research in the role of a teacher.
+This course is part of a capstone experience intended to be undertaken in the final semester of study and concurrently with a PEx course.
+The learning gained from EDU718 Teacher as Researcher will support preparation for the final PEx, EDU720 Professional Experience: The Professional Teacher, where you will engage in practice-based research in the role of a teacher.
 This learning is designed to support your Teacher Performance Assessment (TPA).

 How am I going to be assessed?